ndh8205/CMG_IP/README.md

 - $U_w = m_w g r$

-Now let's find kinetic energy formula
+Now let's find kinetic energy formula.

+The kinetic energy of an object can be divided into two types of energy: rotational kinetic energy and kinetic energy.
+If we can find the two energies, we can get the kinetic energy of the object by adding the rotational kinetic energy to the kinetic energy.